area9innovation/flow9/tools/flow9/readme.md

 dot on structs, which can be considered as an overloaded function.

 TODO:
-- Review how we postpone, and see if we can avoid that
+- Review postpones, and see if we can resolve some of those
+- Replace the unknown subtypes in supertype with postponing?

 # Name and type lookups